ivanoats/sea-b15-javascript/students/Ivan Storck/README.md

 LinkedIn: [ivanoats](http://linkedin.com/in/ivanoats)

-I look something somewhat like this:
+I look something somewhat like this below:

 ![A photo of me](https://media.licdn.com/mpr/mpr/shrink_200_200/p/5/005/036/2ce/034a2ab.jpg)